oswaldderiemaecker/doc/_docs/testing/behat.markdown

 ## Environment Variables

 You can use Environment Variables to configure your testing environment.
-Simply go to the *Test Settings* (step 2 of the pipeline configuration), open the Behat configuration and add one more Environment Variables:
+Simply go to the *Test Settings* (step 2 of the pipeline configuration), open the Behat configuration and add one or more Environment Variables:

 ![Behat Env Vars](/assets/doc/testing/behat/env-vars.png)